MicrosoftDocs/win32/desktop-src/cossdk/threading-model-attribute.md

 ---
-Description: 'COM+ manages threads for you.
+Description: COM+ manages threads for you.
 Every COM component has a ThreadingModel property that you can specify when you develop the component.
-This property determines how the component's objects are assigned to threads for method execution.' ms.assetid: '5fae8475-3d2e-4939-80a7-bc9a677a50b3'
+This property determines how the components objects are assigned to threads for method execution. ms.assetid: 5fae8475-3d2e-4939-80a7-bc9a677a50b3
-title: Threading Model Attribute
+title: Threading Model Attribute ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Threading Model Attribute